-It’s that time of winter when I begin to wonder if we’ll ever get outside in the sunshine again.
-Cabin fever has reached a peak in our home and I’m sure it has yours, too!
-Here’s a list of 10 indoor Ohio attractions that are good for kids…and their parents.
+Ohio is the land of many seasons – and multiple winters, or so it seems!
+Yes, cabin fever has reached a peak in our home and I’m sure it has yours, too!
+But don’t stress, there are plenty of things to do indoors in Ohio (for good reason).
+Here’s a list of 10 indoor Ohio attractions that are good for kids – and their parents.

 The LEGOLAND Discovery Center opened in Columbus in the fall of 2018.
 This completely indoor attraction is geared towards children aged 2-10 but has something for all ages.
 Pack a lunch and plan to spend the day building, riding, playing, and watching 4D movies.
 Your children will be begging to go back!

 Want to stay nearby?
 The Easton area offers plenty of shopping and dining, too!
 I recommend the Residence Inn by Marriott at Easton.

 Another Museum of Art?
 Yes!
 Believe it or not, you can always find something for the children at an art museum.
 Save yourself some money by visiting on a Sunday, when admission for all is FREE.

 “Think Outside of the Brick: the Creative Art of LEGO,” is amazingly fun for kids!
 This exhibit begins again on November 18, 2023.
 If you don’t make it to see the awesome LEGO creations, there are still designated areas that allow children to create and design, away from galleries.

 Staying overnight?
 Check out the Home 2 Suites when visiting the downtown area.
 It is the perfect space for families.